-Situated in the Province of Málaga and approx 30 km east of the city, the church has, since its establishment, sought to provide a worshipping venue for the local community.
+Situated in the province of Malaga and approx. 30km east of the city, the church has, since its establishment in 1987, sought to provide a venue for worship for the local community.

-The congregation has served the English-speaking community in the Torre del Mar area under various ministers from the church in Ireland and elsewhere, who operated at the invitation of the Spanish Evangelical Church.
-However, in mid 2017 the Spanish church decided to bring the partnership to an end, releasing the congregation from the denomination.
+The congregation has served the English speaking community in the Torre del Mar area under various ministers from the Presbyterian Church in Ireland and elsewhere.

 Today in 2020, discipleship remains at the heart of the church fellowship and we welcome all who would wish to worship in an informal way with us any Sunday.
 It doesn’t matter if you are single, married, divorced, widowed, confused, well heeled or down at heel.
 You are WELCOME!

 We also provide a place of worship for those who can’t sing, are more Christian than their church leaders, or have never been to church this century!
 We are not fans of organised religion, and will welcome you with open arms if you are down in the dumps, or on a mountain top.
 You may believe the earth is flat or that you work too hard.
 You may have questions about the Bible, be still figuring out who Jesus is, or just coming to church because family want you to.
 You are welcome!

 We offer a special welcome to those who could use a prayer right now, have been burnt by religion, or just got lost at the bus station, wanted a coffee, and ended up here by mistake!

 In brief, we welcome, pilgrims, tourists, seekers, doubters, and you.

 Our time together is informal and relaxed, there is space for questions and discussion and the chance to interact – not just sit and listen, unless that is what you would like to do.